Monkeypac/tm-twitch-map-command/README.md

 - Run Maniaplanet
 - Open Openplanet toolbar
-- Click on Scripts > Twitch > !map command
+- Click on Scripts > Twitch > Manually update command ==> Done

+If you enabled the `Auto update` setting in Openplanet > Settings > Twitch commands, you don't need to click on the `Manually update command` button.

+You can call the command in your chat from the game using: Scripts > Twitch > Call command in chat.